Nikon D1H vs Sony RX0 II

 Studio photographers will appreciate that the Nikon D1H (unlike the RX0 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The RX0 II is a recent model that features in the current product line-up of Sony.
-In contrast, the D1H has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D1H has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D1H was succeeded by the Nikon D2H.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D1H and RX0 II can be found, respectively, in the Nikon D1H Manual (free pdf) or the online Sony RX0 II Manual.

 So what conclusions can be drawn?
 Is the Nikon D1H better than the Sony RX0 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.